erbridge/supernova.pet/README.md

 ### Create a pull request

-On GitHub, create a pull request for your branch to `main`.
+In GitHub Desktop press "Preview pull request" and follow the steps until you have created a pull request on the GitHub website.

 ### Preview and review your changes

-After a few minutes, Render will comment on your pull request on GitHub with instructions on how to view your changes in a production-like environment.
+After a few minutes, Render will comment on your pull request on the GitHub website with instructions on how to preview your changes before making them live.

-If you need to make changes, you can push them to same branch and Render will rebuild the page with the new changes.
+If you need to make changes, you can commit to same branch, publish the new changes, and Render will rebuild the page.

 ### Merge the pull request

-If everything looks good in the preview, merge the pull request on GitHub.
+If everything looks good in the preview, merge the pull request on the GitHub website.

 ### Check your changes